- Home & Garden

 In fact, the definitive issue of our age is environmental conservation, and the Farmers’ Almanac was the authority on hacks, sustainable, and green long before those words became trendy.

 Now, thanks to our world-class multimedia Web site and our ever-expanding social media efforts, we’re able to bring the down-home wit and wisdom that made the Farmers’ Almanac a household name to millions.
-In fact, Farmers’ Almanac reaches a growing national audience of over 18 million adults via print and digital media—including 1.1 million followers on Facebook, 30,000 on Twitter, 67,000 on Instagram, and 10,000 on Pinterest.
+In fact, Farmers’ Almanac reaches a growing national audience of over 18 million adults via print and digital media—including 1.2 million Facebook followers, 36,200 on Twitter, 84,000 on Instagram, and 13,000 on Pinterest … and growing.

 What is a Philom?